li-zhenyuan/li-zhenyuan.github.io/_pages/about.md

 # 🔥 News
 - 🧑‍💻 *2025.12*, Invited to serve as an TPC member for "GlobalCom 2026 CISS".
+- 🎉 *2025.12*, Awarded First Prize in the Science and Technology Progress Award by "China General Chamber of Commerce" \(ranked 5/15\) -- "Key Technologies and Industrial Applications of AI-Driven Cybersecurity Detection."
+- 🎉 *2025.12*, Awarded Second Prize of the Beijing Municipal Science and Technology Progress Award \(ranked 7/10\) -- "Key Technologies and Applications for Detection and Attribution of Highly Stealthy Cyber Threats Based on Anti-Stealth Mechanisms".
 - 🧑‍💻 *2025.12*, Invited to serve as an Early Career Editorial Board member for the journal "Digital Twins and Applications".
 - 📑 *2025.11*, Our paper "Actionable, Customizable, and Causality-Preserving Cyberattack Emulation with LLM-powered Symbolic Planning" is accepted by ACNS'26.
 - 🏗️ *2025.11*, Granted Natural Science Foundation of Ningbo (Youth Ph.D Program) as PI.